 Powerball jackpot winner worth $731.1M sold in Maryland

-The jackpot-winning Powerball ticket worth $731.1 million was sold at Coney Market in Lonaconing, the Maryland Lottery announced on Thursday.
+The jackpot-winning Powerball ticket worth $731.1 million was sold in a struggling coal mining town whose biggest previous claim to fame was being the hometown of baseball legend Lefty Grove, the Maryland Lottery announced on Thursday.

-The Allegany County store will receive a $100,000 bonus from the Maryland Lottery for selling the ticket to the fifth-largest lottery prize in U.S. history.
+Coney Market, a convenience store in the Allegany County town of Lonaconing, will receive a $100,000 bonus from the Maryland Lottery for selling the ticket to the fifth-largest lottery prize in U.S. history.

 It had been more than four months since anyone won the Powerball, allowing the game's jackpot to grow so large.
 An even larger Mega Millions jackpot will be up for grabs Friday night.

 Just who will collect the prize may never be known: Maryland is one of the states that allows winners to remain anonymous.
 But keeping quiet about such a huge windfall could prove difficult if the ticket was bought by a local.
-Lonaconing is a town of about 300 families that's well off the beaten track, with a poverty rate of about 20 percent, well above the national average.
+Lonaconing is a town of about 300 families that's well off the beaten track, with a poverty rate of more than 22 percent, well above the national average.

+“We’re really happy for somebody,” Richard Ravenscroft, the store’s owner, told The Associated Press by phone.
+“We don’t know who it is yet.”

+Coney Market, named for what locals call their town, is in a standalone building more than a century old, along Maryland's Route 36.
+It’s a place where people can eat hamburgers and submarine sandwiches in a small seating area that draws its share of regulars.

 The Powerball jackpot came only a day after nobody won the $970 million Mega Millions prize, the third-largest prize in U.S. history.